Using a Canon EF 24-105mm Lens for Astrophotography

 The Bottom Line

 I have to admit, astrophotography was not my primary intended purpose for the Canon EF 24-105mm lens when I purchased it.
 I bought it to fill the void of not having a high-quality telephoto-zoom camera lens for general daytime photography purposes.
+It truly is a versatile lens that any amateur photographer can appreciate, as Bryan Carnathan says in his review, “If I had only one lens, this would be the one.”

 The creative framing opportunities available would be squandered if the lens showed any signs of color fringing or chromatic aberration.
 Thankfully, this is a Canon L series lens.
 The red stripe indicates that you can count of these lenses to live up to the scrutiny of the amateur astrophotographers keen eye.